leok7v/leok7v.github.io/page10.md

 <a href="https://leok7v.github.io/md.too/" target="_blank">leok7v.github.io/md.too</a>

-Gadeon
+ChatOKF
 ---

-On-device chat for macOS and iOS running Gated DeltaNet hybrid models on the Apple Neural Engine through CoreML, with a pure-Swift Metal backend for ternary models.
+On-device chat for macOS and iOS — the whole model runs on your own hardware, in pure Swift on Metal.
+What it remembers is plain text in the Open Knowledge Format, so it outlives the model that wrote it.
 No C, no Python, no FFI.

-<a href="https://leok7v.github.io/gadeon/" target="_blank">leok7v.github.io/gadeon</a>
+<a href="https://leok7v.github.io/ChatOKF/" target="_blank">leok7v.github.io/ChatOKF</a>